 3. Forks Over Knives: The Plant-Based Way to Health by Gene Stone

 My chiropractic recommended that I see the movie Forks Over Knives, so my injured back healed faster.
-I watched it on PBS or YouTube.
+I watched it on YouTube.
 It changed my eating habits, even though I ate well before.
 I found Forks Over Knives: The Plant-Based Way to Health by Gene Stone.
 I read it.
 The information in the book changed my diet even more.